WildCodeSchool/workshops-jekyll-theme/README.md

 {: .alert-warning }
 ```

-Will create a paragraphe with CSS class `alert-warning` ⬇
+Will create a paragraphe with CSS class `alert-warning`
+⬇
+{: .text-center }

 Some text…
 Some text…